AdobeDocs/journey-optimizer.zh-Hant/help/using/start/search-filter-categorize.md

 level: Intermediate
 exl-id: 6151aea2-6a34-4000-ba48-161efe4d94d7
 source-git-commit: 452a0a3a08a7b90d0e3a5b78b2e16f532f04ef1a
-workflow-type: tm+mt
+workflow-type: ht
-source-wordcount: '0'
+source-wordcount: '577'
-ht-degree: 0%
+ht-degree: 100%

 ---